 Presearch is a very popular project in the crypto sphere.
 It is a search engine, but instead of taking advantage of you, they are paying you to use their engine.
 That is why so many people are already using Presearch, and why more and more people also discover it and try it every single day.
 But, now you can also set up your own Presearch node and support the project, and also, get paid for doing so through the rewards given to node operators.
 But, how can it be done?

 First of all, if you haven’t registered for Presearch yet, visit the Presearch website and register an account immediately.

 You need an account to register a node, so it is crucial to have one.
 And if you like the project, then you will for sure want to be rewarded yourself as you search the web using this engine.
 The payments are given in PRE tokens which can be sold at exchanges such as Kucoin.
 There you can trade your PRE tokens and get USDT or Bitcoin instead.

-But, if you want to run a node, you better be aware of the fact that you need at least 1000 PRE tokens (valued at $45 at the moment).
+But, if you want to run a node, you better be aware of the fact that you need at least 2000 PRE tokens (currently worth $150).
 Are you ready?
 I will now show you how to run a Presearch node in a few steps!

 Tell Presearch that you would like to setup a node